 Bhejane Nature Training and Somkhanda wish these youth well in their conservation careers ahead.

-Nature Guiding is one of those dream jobs, envied by many, and for good reason.
+Being a FGASA Nature Guide is a dream job, envied by many.
+And for good reason.
 While it is certainly hard work, the rewards are numerous.
 Nature Guiding as a professional career has evolved steadily over the last two decades.
-Today is a much sought-after career option all over Southern Africa.
+Today it is a much sought-after career option all over Southern Africa.

 Bhejane’s commitment to purposeful career training will ensure that you can now do all of this in one place, gain valuable practical experience and qualify for an industry placement at the same time.